 Justin Dodd - Leadership of Curriculum and Maths

-Kerry Donati - French
+Kerry Donati - MFL

 Shelly King - English, Science and Support for Most Able

 Shelly King is a Leading Practitioner at Willesborough Infant School, Ashford.
 She is passionate about raising the profile of Gifted and Talented provision and has created a programme of provision that has been rolled out to Ashford Schools.
 The programme impacts significantly on enrichment for G&T children, alongside providing a professional development forum for practitioners.
 Shelly has supported practitioners in the implementation of ‘Writing for Real’.
 She has delivered workshops to Infant, Primary and Secondary colleagues.
 Now a Specialist Leader in Education, Shelly has experience of working with teachers and leaders, supporting them with sustainable improvements within their school’s.